NGYeung/RL-playground/README.md

 # RL-playground-hangman-movieReco
 This repository is my playground for reinforcement learning.

+Project 1: Movie Recommender

+	- All files and training notebooks are in the Movie_Recommender folder

+ 	- Data Set: MovieLens 100K

+ 	- The Baseline model: Double DQN with STOCHASTIC PRIORITIZED REPLAY

+  		* DQN architecture:  [FC1] -> relu -> [FC2] -> relu -> [FC3] -> log_softmax -> output

-Project 1: Q-learning for Hangman.
+Project 2: Q-learning for Hangman.

 	- All files and training notebooks are in the hangman folder.